syncfusion-content/javascript-docs/js/Diagram/Gridlines.md

 The snap-to-object provides visual cues to assist with aligning and spacing Diagram elements.
 A node can be snapped with its neighboring objects based on certain alignments.
 Such alignments are visually represented as smart guides.

 The [enableSnapToObject](/api/js/ejdiagram#members:snapsettings-enablesnaptoobject "enableSnapToObject") property allows you to enable/disable smart guides.
 The following code example illustrates how to enable/disable the smart guides.

+The [snapAngle](api/js/ejdiagram#members:snapsettings-snapangle "snapAngle") property allows you to define the snap angle by which the object needs to be rotated.

+The [snapObjectDistance](/api/js/ejdiagram#members:snapsettings-snapobjectdistance "snapObjectDistance") property allows you to define minimum distance between the selected object and the nearest object.

 {% highlight javascript %}